 What Are the Common Legal Defenses?

 So, if you or a loved one is charged with statutory rape and you're looking for the best defense, and you're looking to keep the person out of prison and do everything you can to minimize the damages, you've come to the right place, and I'll tell you why.
+There are several legal defenses available in statutory rape cases, including mistaken age, lack of evidence, and consent.
+A skilled defense attorney can help you navigate these options and build a strong defense.

 So, I know how to deal with these cases.
 I know what the mitigating factors are.
 I know how to defend the case.
-Sometimes the prosecutors have problems with proof as it relates to these cases, and we can attack them and take them to a jury trial under the right circumstances.
+Sometimes, the prosecutors have problems with proof as it relates to these cases, and we can attack them and take them to a jury trial under the right circumstances.

 That's what's important.
 If you're charged with any sex offense, you want to make sure that you sit down with your attorney from the beginning and decide how you will handle the case.